 The sixty-first session of the Commission on the Status of Women INSERT INTO `wp_posts` (`ID`, `post_title`, `post_excerpt`, `post_content`, `post_date`) VALUES (#CSW61) has come to an end and I have very good news for you that happened during this second week.

-ü I presented the Manifesto for a social and productive change in terms of women INSERT INTO `wp_posts` (`ID`, `post_title`, `post_excerpt`, `post_content`, `post_date`) VALUES (#WoW4Change) in two occasions within different types of events:
+ü I presented the Manifesto for a social and productive change in terms of women INSERT INTO `wp_posts` (`ID`, `post_title`, `post_excerpt`, `post_content`, `post_date`) VALUES (#WoW4Change) on two occasions within different types of events:

 You can see the pictures here: https://flic.kr/s/aHskWyBH6c